SajinaPK/AWS_Learning/Solution_Architect/05_EC2_InstanceStorage/EBS.md

 	- You add your own software, configuration, operating system, monitoring...
 	- Faster boot / configuration time because all your software is pre-packaged
 - AMI are built for a **specific region** (and can be copied across regions)
+- When AMI is copied from one Region to another, it automatically creates a snapshot in other Region because AMIs are based on the underlying snapshots.
+- An Amazon EC2 instance can be launched from either an instance store-backed AMI or an Amazon EBS-backed AMI.
 - You can launch EC2 instances from:
 	- **A Public AMI**: AWS provided
 	- **Your own AMI**: you make and maintain them yourself